ethanresnick/type-party/README.md

 - [`NonEmptyString`](types/nonempty.d.ts) &mdash; Tagged string type that represents a non-empty string.

 - [`NonEmptyArray<T>`](types/nonempty.d.ts) &mdash; Array type that guarantees at least one element: `[T, ...T[]]`.

+`isNonEmptyString`, `isNonEmptyArray`, and `mapNonEmpty` are exported from `type-party/runtime/nonempty.js` to simplify working with these types.

 ### Nullish Handling